Origin and History

 This regiment pretended to be one of the oldest in France, tracing back its origins to the Graville Regiment raised in 1598 at the Castle des Marches in Savoy.

-In 1630, on the year of its creation, the regiment took part in the occupation of Saint-Jean-de-Maurienne, in the attack on Veillane.
-At the beginning of 1631, it was disbanded but immediately re-established on 8 July, campaigning in Lorraine and contributing to the capture of Vic.
+In 1630, on the year of its creation, the regiment took part in the occupation of Saint-Jean-de-Maurienne and in the attack on Veillane.
+At the beginning of 1631, it was disbanded but immediately re-established on July 8, campaigning in Lorraine and contributing to the capture of Vic.

 In 1632, the regiment was sent to Languedoc where it took part in the Battle of Castelnaudary.
 It then marched to the Rhine where it was at the siege of Trier.
 In 1633, it took part in the siege of Épinal; in 1634, in the capture of Haguenau, Bitche and La Mothe, and in the relief of Heidelberg and Philisbourg; in 1635, in the campaign on the Rhine.

 In 1636, the regiment took part in the siege of Saverne and then followed his commander to Montbéliard where he had been appointed as governor.
-In 1637, the regiment operated around Basel and Montbéliard, relieved Héricourt, captured Sainte-Ursanne, besieged Saint-Hippolyte, stormed Isle-sur-le-Doubs.
-In 1638, it took part in the relief of Lure and in a combat near Montbéliard where it was virtually annihilated.
+In 1637, the regiment operated around Basel and Montbéliard, relieved Héricourt, captured Sainte-Ursanne, besieged Saint-Hippolyte and stormed Isle-sur-le-Doubs.
+In 1638, it took part in the relief of Lure and in a combat near Montbéliard, where it was virtually annihilated.

 In 1664, the regiment was part of the relief force sent by King Louis XIV to Hungary to assist the Imperial Army against the Turks.
 It fought in the Battle of St. Gotthard.
 In 1666, it was recalled to France.

 In 1669, the regiment was part of the relief corps sent to Candia (present-day Heraklion) on the Island of Crete.
 It returned to France the same year.